 When a week later the MS Society were stuck for someone to represent them at the UNCRPD – Ready to Ratify conference, I heard about Ireland’s slow move towards that very ratification.

 What stood out on Friday – politicians beware – was the intent everyone carried with them, from the main speaker to the very last person who attended.
 They showed the necessity people with disabilities have to be recognized by their own government.
 Ireland is working ever so slowly towards this, and has signed but not yet ratified the convention (together with only two other states in Europe… shame on you Ireland!).
 Hence the visit of the CRPD to Dublin.
 And could you blame them?

-Agnes van Wijnen, MSc and Independent Developer and Advisor on Disability Policy & Strategy and Researcher in Disability Studies, gave an overview on how The Netherlands are trying to get the convention ratified by using interesting and practical ideas to inform society about the rights for persons with disabilities.
+Agnes van Wijnen, MSc and Independent Developer and Advisor on Disability Policy & Strategy and Researcher in Disability Studies, gave an overview of how The Netherlands are trying to get the convention ratified by using interesting and practical ideas to inform society about the rights of persons with disabilities.

 Finally, Professor Gerard Quinn, Director of the Centre for Disability Law and Policy at the National University of Ireland, Galway School of Law gave an overview of the laws that need to be abided to by Ireland if they were to ratify the convention.

 Martin Naughton’s words ‘If Ireland were to ratify… ‘If…’

 Martin grabbed me by the throat in saying, ‘Ireland needs to ratify now.
 Do not tell us you will ratify somewhere in 2015, we need a date now, minister.’